 Overall, Twitter negativity creates some unique challenges for a local business.
 It’s up to you to determine what types of negative tweets your business will respond to online.
 But there are best practices on how to respond to a negative Twitter reply.
 So, here are a few unique reputation management challenges for Twitter and tips for how to address them:

 1. Twitter’s dynamic content stream offers an easy platform for complaints.

 Because of the unique nature of Twitter, it’s very easy for any user to include your brand’s @username in a negative tweet, whereas most review sites require a user to login to the site in order to leave a review.
 That means the barriers to complaining about a brand on Twitter are relatively easy compared to typical review sites.
-That’s why your brand should to have a formal presence on Twitter so that you can monitor the online conversation about your business instead of letting it go unanswered
+That’s why your brand should have a formal presence on Twitter so that you can monitor the online conversations about your business instead of letting it go unanswered

 Tip: Actively monitor Twitter for mentions of your @username as well as casual mentions of your company name so you can respond to complaints in a timely manner.

 2. Twitter’s limited character count makes meaningful conversation difficult.